Tresl vs. Ally: Which offers better auto loans?

 Ally auto loans

 Ally is an online bank offering refinance and lease buyout auto loans to its customers.
-That means it offers more of a traditional lending process compared to Tresl.
+That means it offers more of a traditional lending process than Tresl.
 Like Tresl, you can prequalify for a loan and see your offer without impacting your credit.
-However, you’ll only get one offer, which means you’ll need to submit additional applications with other lenders if you want to shop around.
+However, you’ll only get one offer, so you must submit additional applications with other lenders if you want to shop around.
+However, getting a loan from Ally can be convenient if you already have an account or use its other services.

 Pros